$\delta$-Forms on Lubin--Tate Space: Tropical Spaces

 Given $(C,µ)$ as above, a polyhedral subset $D\subseteq \mbR^s$ and an isomorphism $f:C \iso D$, there is a unique way to define a weight $f(µ)$ for $D$ such that for all $η\in PS^{n,n}_c(D)$,

 Concretely, choosing the above decomposition $C = \bigcup_{i\in I}σ_i$ so fine that all $f\vert_{σ_i}$ are linear, the image weights are $f(µ) = (f(µ_i))_{i\in I}$.
 (The images $f(µ_i)$ were defined in Def. \ref{def:weight_polyhedron} above.)
-In this way, the definition of weight extends to pure dimensional abstract polyhedral sets and then further to pure dimensional pwl spaces. \end{defn}
+In this way, the definition of weight extends to pure-dimensional abstract polyhedral sets and then further to pure-dimensional pwl spaces. \end{defn}

 \begin{defn} Let $(X,μ)$ be a purely $n$-dimensional weighted pwl space.
 The integral

 is defined as follows.
 Choose a finite open covering $\Supp η \subseteq \bigcup_{i\in I} U_i$ by polyhedral sets (Lem. \ref{lem:nice_neighborhoods}).
 Let $(ρ_i)_{i\in I}$ be a subordinate pws partition of unity for $\bigcup_{i\in I} U_i$ (Prop. \ref{prop:part_of_1_pws}).
 The support of each product $ρ_iη$ is contained in $U_i$ and compact by assumption on $η$.
 Then put